 This Wednesday and every Wednesday for the following five weeks we will conduct a silent vigil for peace in Vietnam at the center of campus, near the heart.
 The vigil will begin at noon and extend until 12:45.
 There will be one sign only, "FOR PEACE IN VIETNAM, A WEEKLY VIGIL TO EXPRESS OUR SORROW AND CONCERN."
 The vigil is motivated by our desire to offer a continuing witness against the bloodshed in Vietnam on both sides.
-We hope that the vigil will serve as a reminder to the Earlham campus that men are dying in Southeast Asia at the hands of other men; and we hope it will be valuable to the participants as a time of prayer and meditation and of seeking for ways to peace.
-We are convinced that human life does have value, and that a peaceful solution to the conflict in Vietnam awaits a concerted attempt to seek one.
+We hope that the vigil will serve as a reminder to the Earlham campus that men are dying in Southeast hai at the hands of other men; and we hope it will be valuable to the participants as a time of prayer and meditation and of seeking for ways to peace.
+We are convinced that human We are convinced that human life does have value, and that a peaceful solution to the conflict in Vietnam awaits a concerted attempt to seek one.
 We invite all members of the Earlham community to join us.
 Scott Beadenkopf Ted Benfey Roberta Selleck Jessie Smith Wilmer Stratton To the editor:

 It is not often that I am faced with the onerous duty of explaining that I do not exist.
 However, a situation has developed which calls for some explanation at least.
 It seems I have been elected to the Freshman Homecoming Committee.
 Therefore, let it clearly be stated: I am the product of the imaginations of several morally dubious upperclassmen who obviously have no scruples about this utterly unwarranted invasion of privacy.
-Upperclassmen chose my name, upperclassmen got me onto the ballot. upperclassmen put out election posters for me, and, indeed, got me elected with the second highest ballot total of all.
+Upperclassmen chose my name, upperclassmen got me onto the ballot upperclassmen put out election posters for me, and, indeed, got me elected with the second highest ballot total of all.
 If this says anything about the mechanism of Earlham elections, then so be it.
 If this says anything about the freshman class, then so be it also.
 I merely wish to state clearly and unambiguously: I, Rod West, do not exist and have never existed.
-My apologies to Freshman Homecoming the Committee, who will now have to do without my invaluable services.
+My apologies to the Freshman Homecoming Committee, who will now have to do without my invaluable services.
 Rod West Mark Mancall, a specialist on contemporary China from Stanford University, will speak in Jack Bailey's class, Chinese History and Culture, at 8:00 this Wednesday, October 12.
 Mr. Mancall will be at Earlham as a part of the program of the Cincinnati Council on World Affairs.
 The Council conducts seminars four times a year for the faculty of colleges in this region.
 These seminars involve some preliminary study on the seminar topic by the Earlham professors, Jack Bailey, Joe Whitney, Gil Klose, Dick Wood, and Helen Hole, who attend the seminars in Cincinnati.
-The Council also produces TV snows on international relations, which are broadcast on WLW. llah's Fruit meets the by Roderick McClinton Brown, III "Did I ever tell you about the time I worked for the CIA?" questioned our freshman guru, H.H.
-Harrison Smith.
-Now really, thirty-two and all is quite all right, but after all, I am a suave, Hefnerian (as it were) senior.
-Nobody works for the CIA.
-"I know you don't believe me, but it was about two years ago.
-I was the head salad man, right after I finished with the Electric Prune.
-Aha, who ever heard of a salad man at the CIA?
-I was, I must admit, elated; Brother Smith was trapped, so to speak.
-The CIA I worked for was the Culinary Institute of America, the other one doesn't exist, as far as I know.
-Well, he is right there, of course, but you cannot trust the Fascistic impulses of the American psuedo-character, I always say.
-"As part of the field-training program, they sent out their trainees, including me, to various restaurants around the country.
-I was assigned to the Fruit of Allah in Chicago...'
-Here the conversation, between draughts of Stout and Wurtz (some people have no taste) tangentiated into a rather fascinating discussion of the various merits of Middle Eastern cooking and especially Middle Eastern women (eunuchs of the world, unite!) but Jake wanted the floor, and of course he got it. good job for a boy, I guess.
+The Council also produces TV shows on international relations, which are broadcast on WLW.
+On Screen October 14 and 15 Tivoli Theater The Oscar The Tenth Victim Hi-Way Drive In The Russians Are Coming What Did You Do in the War, Daddy?